flutter/flutter/.github/ISSUE_TEMPLATE/4_performance_others.md

 <summary>Code sample</summary>

 <!--

-     Please create a minimal reproducible sample that shows the problem and attach it below between the lines with the backticks.
+1. Please create a minimal reproducible sample that shows the problem and attach it below between the lines with the backticks.

-     Without this we will unlikely progress on the issue, and thus will have to close it.
+     Without this we will unlikely be able to progress on the issue, and because of that we regretfully will have to close it.

      If your problem goes out of what can be placed in file, for example you have a problem with native channels, you can upload the full code of your reproduction into a separate repository and link it.

+2. Switch flutter to master channel and run the app on a physical device using profile or release mode.
+Verify that the performance issue can be reproduced there.

+     The bleeding edge master channel is encouraged here because Flutter is constantly fixing bugs and improving its performance.
+Your problem in an older Flutter version may have already been solved in the master channel.

 -->

 ```dart